The basics

 Connect your broker to an automatic journal with a read-only connection.
 Your full history imports and every new trade is recorded for you.
 With Tracker Fx this works for cTrader, Bybit, OANDA, MT4 and MT5.
 The free trading journal page covers how to start.

 The second best time is now.
-Connect cTrader, Bybit or OANDA and Tracker Fx records every trade automatically, so the data is there when you are ready to learn from it.
+Connect cTrader, Bybit, OANDA or MetaTrader and Tracker Fx records every trade automatically, so the data is there when you are ready to learn from it.